 Taking a break?

-Autumn brings Easter and the few days break can be the perfect time to take off and escape for a while from your normal routine.
-Here are a few tips to help reduce your holiday energy bills as well as your impact.
+Easter can be the perfect time to take a holiday.
+Here are a few tips to help reduce your holiday energy bills and your impact.

 - Check that electrical appliances like microwaves, kettles, televisions, home entertainment systems and gaming consoles are turned off at the wall so they're not drawing electricity while on standby.

-- If you take to the road at Easter, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
+- If driving, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
 Driving efficiently can make a big difference to the fuel consumption and fuel costs of your vehicle.
-For a medium-sized car, good maintenance could save you money and up to 1.5 tonnes of carbon dioxide emitted per year compared with a poorly maintained vehicle.
-If you're renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.
+For a medium-sized car, good maintenance could save you money and up to 1,500kg of carbon dioxide emitted per year compared with a poorly maintained vehicle.
+If renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.

-- If you're camping or bushwalking, consider using the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
-The same applies at the beach—be considerate of other users, marine life and animals, and help keep our beaches clean.
+- If camping or bushwalking, use the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
+The same applies at the beach—be considerate of other users, plants and animals, and help keep our beaches clean.

 Easter is a time when we indulge in a range of goodies with friends and family.
 The shopping aisles are overflowing with chocolates wrapped in colourful aluminium foil, plastics and cardboard.